ethersphere/bee-docs/docs/advanced/swap.md

 ...
 ```

-Now our chequebook is deployed, and credited with an initial deposit of GBZZ ready to be given to reward our fellow busy Bee nodes for their services.
+Now our chequebook is deployed, and credited with an initial deposit of gBZZ ready to be given to reward our fellow busy Bee nodes for their services.
 You will also provide services, and be rewarded by your peers for services you provide for them.

 Let's upload a 20mb file to the network so we can see some traffic being generated as Bee begins to push chunks into the network.
 In order to do this, we will pay a forwarding cost in each node that passes the chunk on.